Singapore acts to stop apartments from shrinking further

-From November 4, apartments in new suburban condominium projects must have an average floor area of 70 square meters (753 square feet) -- a rule that will prevent developers from building whole blocks of shoebox units as small as 30 square meters.
+From Nov.
+4, apartments in new suburban condominium projects must have an average floor area of 70 square metres (753 square feet) -- a rule that will prevent developers from building whole blocks of shoebox units as small as 30 square metres.

 "The new guidelines will discourage new developments consisting predominantly of 'shoebox' units outside the central area, but at the same time give flexibility to developers to offer a range of homes of different sizes," the Urban Redevelopment Authority (URA) said in a statement.